What Is Tamanu?

 What’s So Great About Tamanu Oil?

-The kernel found inside the plant’s fruit yields an oil with remarkable uses in skin care, wound treatment and as antimicrobial and antiviral agents.
-Polynesian women have used it for centuries for clear, healthy, blemish-free skin and on babies as a preventive and treatment for diaper rash and skin rashes.
+The kernel found inside the plant’s fruit yields an oil with remarkable uses in skin care, and as antimicrobial and antiviral agents.
+Polynesian women have used it for centuries for clear, healthy, blemish-free skin and on babies to soothe and reduce diaper rash and skin rashes.

-In Pacific Island traditional folk medicine, tamanu oil is popular as a treatment for cuts, burns, abrasions, insect bites and stings, psoriasis, sunburn, dry or scaly skin, blisters and sores caused by the herpes virus.
+In Pacific Island traditional folk medicine, tamanu oil is popular as a treatment for cuts, burns, abrasions, insect bites and stings, psoriasis, sunburn, dry or scaly skin, blisters and sores.
 It has also proven effective in diminishing the appearance of scars and stretch marks.

 Extracting Tamanu Oil